Jendnice/To_Have_And_To_Honeymoon/notes.md

 Current To Do's:

-** Look up what functions should be under classes and what shouldn't.
-Maybe they should all be since we're supposed to do class instead of functional?.
-Look at project specs, look online, and update Location and Experience functions as needed.

 ** Styling/formatting, etc. (forms, text area, spacing, colors, fonts, etc.) See list!
       Design:
           1. Update New Location form to match New Experience form